codybloemhard/incodoc/README.md

 - meant as a middle layer
   - documents written in formats easy for humans
   - converted to incodoc
-  - served to consumers as an incodoc
+  - served to consumers as an incodoc or incodoc compatible document
   - either converted or rendered to best serve the consumer
 - alternative to static site generators
   - emphasis on the consumer needs

-## Quick example.
+## Quick example

 ``` incodoc
 props {